GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 We will be using this [coffee ordering](https://coffee-cart.netlify.app/) demo page.
 Checkout is a common user flow among shopping websites.

-In the next sections, we will walk you through how to record, replay and audit the following checkout flow with the **Recorder** panel:-
+In the next sections, we will walk you through how to record, replay and audit the following checkout flow with the **Recorder** panel:

 {% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/UcCr4JgWqpJm2n8Y5Q8W.mp4", autoplay="true", muted="true", loop="true", class="screenshot" %}